akhealth/RFP-Search-Unification/1-Request-for-Proposals.md

 v.
 Research - Describe an overview of your research process and how that will tie in with other delivery activities.

+Project Management Approach is included as part of your 9-page limitation.

 ### <a name="4.05"></a>Sec.
 4.05 Aproach to User Interface and User Experience Design

 Proposals must contain information that describes how you will perform user experience and user interface design as a part of the overall user reaserch.
 The proposal should also contain information about how this research will be translated into relevant user stories and ultimately into working software.

+Approach to User Interface and User Experience Design is included as part of your 9-page limitation.

 ### <a name="4.06"></a>Sec.
 4.06 Staffing Plan

 Provide a Staffing Plan that describes your understanding of the requirements and details the number of personnel by skill level/labor category needed to satisfy the objectives and requirements in [SECTION 3 SCOPE OF WORK & CONTRACT INFORMATION](#3.01).
-The Staffing plan is included as part of your seven-page limitation.
-Resumes and letters of intent are not included as part of your seven-page limitation.
+The Staffing plan is included as part of your 9-page limitation.
+Resumes and letters of intent are not included as part of your 9-page limitation.

 At a minimum, provide: